Stratification and rectifiability of harmonic map flows via tangent measures

 \subsubsection{Challenges for our model}

+The proofs of the main results are based on the quantitative stratification theory developed in \cite{CN13a, CN13b}, together with the powerful Reifenberg-rectifiable methods introduced by Naber and Valtorta in their seminal work \cite{NV17, NV18}.

-However, the methods mentioned above are not directly applicable to harmonic map flows due to the dynamic nature of flows, which introduces challenges absent in static settings.
-Even though our study focuses exclusively on spatial stratification, the evolving behavior of flows still complicates the analysis.
-We list three main difficulties as follows.
+However, the methods mentioned above are not directly applicable to harmonic map flows due to the dynamic nature of flows.
+Although our study focuses exclusively on spatial stratification, the evolving behavior of flows continues to complicate the analysis.
+We list several main difficulties as follows.

 \emph{1.
-Lack of nesting property of integral domains.} For instance, assuming that $ \psi:\om\to\cN $ is a stationary harmonic map, the density associated with the Dirichlet energy, defined as
+Lack of nesting property of integral domains.} In the case that $ \psi:\om\to\cN $ is a stationary harmonic map, the density associated with the Dirichlet energy

-satisfies a monotonicity formula.
-This monotonicity formula works well in the arguments of \cite{NV17} because larger balls centered at the same point naturally contain smaller ones, giving $ \Theta(u,x,r) $ useful properties.
-Specifically, we have